wangsoap/ve280/labs/lab2/README.md

 # Lab Two: Cord

+> This lab was completed on June 19, 2019, with joint solutions by VE280 students.
+If you'd like to start it over, you can first delete the function definitions in `cord.cpp`, then implement them by yourself.

 ## Introduction

 The most obvious implementation of a string is as an array of characters.
 However, this representation of strings is particularly inefficient at handling string concatenation.